ezracr/vote-role-assignment/README.md

 # vote-role-assignment
 Assigns a role automatically provided enough votes

-- Available commands: enable, disable, update, info.
+- Available commands: enable, disable, update, info, migrate.
 - Records likes and dislikes, it's possible to undo your vote.
 But it won't cancel the awarded role if the threshold was met.
 - Allows only users with the roles to vote in `allowedRoleIds`.
 - Once `votesThreshold` is met, assigns `awardedRoleId` and saves the document to the db.